 We all get the occasional cut or scrape.
-You may burn your fingers or arm when cooking dinner or get a bug bite during the summertime.
-For most of us, these are simply a nuisance - even if painful for a few minutes or days - we know it will go away and our skin will heal.
-But for those with psoriasis, these skin irritations can be a trigger for a new psoriasis site or flare up.
+You may burn your fingers or arm when cooking dinner or get a bug bite in the summertime.
+For most of us, these are simply a nuisance; even if they’re painful for a time, we know they will go away and our skin will heal.
+But for those with psoriasis, these skin irritations can trigger a new psoriasis site.

 The Koebner Phenomenon

-The Koebner phenomenon is when psoriasis plaques form at the site of a skin injury where psoriasis wasn’t present before.
+The Koebner phenomenon occurs when psoriasis plaques form at the site of a skin injury where psoriasis wasn’t present before.
 It is named after Dr. Heinrich Koebner, who noticed this phenomenon in the 19th century.
 Any skin injury that damages the dermis, which is the layer of skin below the surface, can cause psoriasis plaques to form.
-According to the National Psoriasis Foundation, about one-half of individuals with psoriasis experience the Boebner phenomenon at some time and some develop a new lesion every time the skin is injured.
+About one-fourth of individuals with psoriasis experience the Koebner phenomenon at some time, according to a report published in the Journal of Medicine and Life in 2014.

 Causes of the Koebner Phenomenon

 Normally, a new lesion will appear anywhere between 10 and 20 days after an injury, although it can appear anywhere from three days to two years after the injury, according to The Koebner Phenomenon: Review of the Literature.
-You may be more at risk of developing new lesions if you are have active psoriasis lesions at the time you get the skin irritation.
+You may be more at risk of developing new lesions if you have active psoriasis lesions at the time of your skin injury.

 Tips for Preventing Skin Injuries

-- Wear long sleeves and gloves when doing household chores, hiking and gardening, especially if you are pruning plants and bushes or working with chemicals.
+Wear long sleeves and gloves when doing household chores, hiking, or gardening, especially if you are pruning plants and bushes or working with chemicals.

-- Use moisturizers to avoid having dry, itchy skin you are tempted to scratch.
+Use moisturizers to avoid dry, itchy skin you are tempted to scratch.

-- Keep your nails cut and trimmed so you can’t accidently cut yourself if you do scratch your skin.
+Keep your nails trimmed so you can’t accidentally cut yourself if you do scratch your skin.

 If you do get an injury, no matter how slight, make sure to treat it immediately.
 Wash gently with warm water and a gentle soap.
-Treating the injury immediately will cut down the chances of it becoming infected.
-Once a cut does become infected, the chances of developing psoriasis lesions increases.
+Treating the injury immediately will cut the chances of it becoming infected.
+Once a skin injury becomes infected, the chances of developing psoriasis lesions increases.
 Contact your doctor if you see any sign of infection—including redness, swelling, or if the area feels warm to the touch.